frankois944/FirebaseKmpDemo/README.md

-# Setup Firebase for Compose multiplatform Android, iOS and desktop.
+# Setup Firebase for Compose multiplatform Android, iOS, desktop and web (almost).

 This repository is a sample showing how to load Firebase and use some features on a Compose multiplaform Application.